akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 Now you're able to get the ID with a *Set Property* component by using the jsonpath expression *$.id*.
 Name this property *liferayID*

 Why not drop another *Log* in the route that prints us *Need to add liferayID (${property.liferayID}) to Alfresco document with id ${property.alfrescoID}* in the server log?
-It's allways helpfull to see, if everything we need is in place.
+It's always helpful to see, if everything we need is in place.

 In my case the output was:<br>
 *Need to add liferayID (36207) to Alfresco document with id 67e6252d-7b89-4bdc-ab19-82ac75b0dbf4*